djglass/ed-colony-construction-tracker/README.md

 python colony_tracker_gui.py
 ```

+## 📷 Sample Screenshots

+Example input files can be found in the `sample_screenshots/` folder.
+These show ideal formatting for in-game screenshots.

+- Use a clear UI (no overlays)
+- Ensure all commodities and quantities are visible
+- Take multiple screenshots if needed for scrolling

 ## 🖼️ How It Works

 1. **Take screenshots** of the commodity requirements screen in-game (clean layout preferred).